About This Blog

 26th July 1953 the Birth of the 26th of July Movement

 Today we recall the most revered date in Cuba’s history.
-For it was on this day, 26th July 1953, that Fidel Castro led the failed attack against the corrupt Fulgencio Batista dictatorship that would ultimately give its name and serve … Continue reading
+For it was on this day, 26th July 1953, that Fidel Castro led the failed attack against the corrupt Fulgencio Batista dictatorship that would serve as the namesake and inspiration … Continue reading

 25th July 2001 the Death of Phoolan Devi

 She was born a low-caste “untouchable”.
 By the time she was twenty, she’d been raped so many times she’d lost count.
-But she would rise from poverty, rape, abuse and degradation to avenge her honour and become a champion of … Continue reading
+But she would rise from abuse, poverty and degradation to avenge her honour and become a champion of women’s … Continue reading

 24th July